 Ankle Capsulitis Lawyer

-If you or a loved one is experiencing stiff, swollen ankles after an accident, you may have ankle capsulitis.
-It's important to seek medical attention immediately and have your injury assessed.
-If the accident was the result of someone else's negligence, you may be able to pursue monetary compensation to cover medical expenses and other damages.
+You may have ankle capsulitis if you or a loved one is experiencing stiff, swollen ankles after an accident.
+It's essential to seek medical attention immediately and have your injury assessed.
+If the accident resulted from someone else's negligence, you may be able to pursue monetary compensation to cover medical expenses and other damages.
 Call our injury lawyers today at (916) 921-6400 for free, friendly advice.
 Our experienced legal team will help you bring the at-fault party to justice and get you the compensation you deserve.

-Adhesive capsulitis is a joint disease that mostly affects the shoulder after an injury prevents the shoulder from moving and the joint capsule freezes the joint, resulting in a “frozen shoulder”.
-It can also occur in the wrist, hip and ankle.
-In the ankle, it is called having a “frozen ankle”.
-It is complex to diagnose and difficult to treat.
+Adhesive capsulitis is a joint disease that primarily affects the shoulder after an injury prevents the shoulder from moving, and the joint capsule freezes the joint, resulting in a "frozen shoulder."
+It can also occur in the wrist, hip, and ankle.
+In the ankle, it is called having a "frozen ankle."
+It is complex to diagnose and challenging to treat.

-When capsulitis is in the ankle, it causes pain and there are restrictions in the range of motion, both passive and active.
+When capsulitis is in the ankle, it causes pain, and there are restrictions on the range of motion, both passive and active.
 Eversion difficulty usually starts first, followed by internal rotation and inversion.
 Eventually, the loss of motion is global.
 It is usually secondary to trauma such as chronic ankle sprains, ankle fractures, or pilon fractures.

 Some cases of ankle capsulitis are idiopathic or are believed to be related to having one of the following medical conditions: